Deploy a Spring Boot application with Docker and Nginx Reverse Proxy

 Photo by Fern M. Lomibao / Unsplash

 In this tutorial, we saw how to deploy the Spring Boot application as a JAR file.
-Ultimately, we highlighted some lack of this process, especially regarding deployment management and application monitoring.
+Ultimately, we highlighted some shortcomings in this process, especially regarding deployment management and application monitoring.

 With Docker, you can make your application's build and package reproducible.
 This avoids the risk of a failed build due to changes on the computer performing the build (OS update, software update, etc.).
 The environment is not a concern when it comes to running the application.